iamfuxiao/tumour-growth-patterns-impact-evolution/README.md

 * `*cloneSizeOverTime.txt`: prevalence (i.e., number of tumour voxels harbouring a given clone) of clones over time.
 * `*eventSizeOverTime.txt`: prevalence (i.e., number of tumour voxels harbouring a given clone) of RCC drivers over time.

+#### Compilation
+The code can be complied by running command `cmake ../ && make -j` in a sub-directory (e.g., `src/build/`) of the directory (e.g., `src/`) that contains the source code.
+Cmake (version 3.12.1) and Cuda compilation tools (release 9.2) were used in a Linux environment in this study.
+An exemplar folder structure is given below.
+"""
+└── src
+    ├── build
+    ├── CMakeLists.txt
+    ├── tumour_growth_patterns.cu
+    └── tumour_growth_patterns.cuh
+"""
+After compilation, an executable named `tumour_growth_patterns` is created.

 ## Source Data and Scripts

+### Source Data
+Source Data include Excel workbooks containing data for Main Figures and Extended Data Figures presented in the paper, with figure number indicated in the name of workbooks.

+### Scripts
+Python or R scripts that read the Source Data for producing plots presented in the Main Figures and Extended Data Figures are provided for reference.

 ## Acknowledgements